Helena batteries

-The Civil War batteries of Helena, Arkansas are a series of four defensive earthworks erected in Helena, Arkansas by Union Army forces during the American Civil War.
-The four batteries played a significant role in the Battle of Helena, fought on July 4, 1863, which secured the Arkansas side of the Mississippi River for the Union.
-They are listed individually on the National Register of Historic Places.
+The Helena batteries, also known as the Union batteries at Helena, is a series of fortifications that were built in Helena (present-day Helena-West Helena), Arkansas.
+The earthworks were hastily erected in 1863 by Federal occupation forces during the American Civil War.
+The four hilltop batteries—A, B, C, and D—overlooked the roads leading into the town and played a significant role in the Battle of Helena that resulted in a strategic Union victory and secured the Arkansas side of the Mississippi River for the United States.
+Listed individually in the National Register of Historic Places, the batteries are part of the Helena Battlefield.

-Historical background
+History

-Helena, Arkansas is strategically located at the southern end of Crowley's Ridge, a land formation providing significant views over the Mississippi River.
-It was occupied by Union Army forces in 1862, and was used by them as a staging point for supporting troops in the Siege of Vicksburg, MS, which began in May 1863.
-These forces constructed a ring of defenses around the city to guard the major land approaches, and control the high ground overlooking Fort Curtis its major base just west of the city.
-The Union Navy controlled the Mississippi, with the USS Tyler stationed nearby.
+Helena, Arkansas, is strategically located at the southern end of Crowley's Ridge, a geographic formation providing significant views over the Mississippi River.
+It was occupied by the Union army in 1862, and was used by them as a staging point for supporting troops in the Siege of Vicksburg, Mississippi, which began in May 1863.
+These occupation forces constructed a ring of defenses around the town to guard the major land approaches, and control the high ground overlooking Fort Curtis its major base just west of the town.
+The Union navy controlled the river, with the USS Tyler stationed nearby.
 The defenses built by the forces commanded by General Benjamin Prentiss at Helena included artillery batteries, rifle pits, and abatis.

-Confederate leaders in Arkansas planned an offensive in June 1863 to retake Helena and cut the Union supply line, relieving the pressure on besieged Vicksburg.
-Under the overall command of General Theophilus H. Holmes, Confederate forces launched an attack on Helena on July 4, 1863, the same day that Vicksburg was surrendered to Union forces.
+Confederate military leaders at Little Rock, Arkansas, planned a land offensive in June 1863 to retake the town of Helena and cut the Union supply line, relieving the pressure on besieged city of Vicksburg.
+Under the overall command of Lieutenant-General Theophilus H. Holmes, Confederate forces launched an attack on Helena on July 4, 1863, the same day that Vicksburg was surrendered to Union forces.
 Prentiss ordered the construction of these four batteries in response to increased Confederate activity in the surrounding area in late June.
 The coordination of the separate elements of the Confederate attack were frustrated by felled trees laid across the approach roads by the defenders, and were eventually subjected to fire from all four batteries, as well as from the supporting Navy ships.
 Although the Confederates successfully took Battery C, fire from the other three drove them back.
 An assault on Battery D reached its rifle pits, but got no further.
-The Confederates suffered more than 1,600 casualties, to 239 for Union forces.
+The Confederates suffered more than 1,600 casualties, as compared to 239 for Union forces.

+Sites

 Battery A

 Battery A is located on a 4 acre parcel at 34°32′15″N 90°35′33″W, atop Rightor Hill northwest of the junction of Adams and Columbia Street.
 This battery overlooked the Old St. Francis Road and the Sterling Road.
 It was manned by the 33rd Missouri and the 29th Iowa, who easily repulsed forces led by General John S. Marmaduke that were trying to take it.